top of page

 BREAKING NEWS!!

 Via a settlement agreement the Pennsylvania Department of Education has modified the current policies related to a free and appropriate public education (FAPE) for all students in the Commonwealth.
 As of September 5, 2023, all students are entitled to a public education until they reach the age of 22.
+While this is currently true while the case is being appealed, outcome of the current appeal will determine the fate of future 21 year old students.

 Prior to this, all students were entitled to a FAPE until the conclusion of the school year in which they turned 21 years old.
 Following that, students in need of ongoing services had to transition to adult community based services.